BlockChomper/threats-zetachain/BlockChomper-0xladboy-reentrant/Threat Modelling/readme.md

     - Can you induce number overflows or underflows to corrupt transaction logic?
     - Can you exploit system misconfigurations for unauthorized actions?
 ```

-# How to generate more attack tree

-Attack trees have many variations because they are based on the end goal of an attack.

-To create new trees, it's effective to use a smaller goal or a leaf from an existing tree as the starting point.

-This approach helps to systematically uncover different security threats by building out from specific parts of the larger attack scenario.